Chapter 8: Midnight Blues

 “It’s going okay,” she said carefully.
 “Almost done stocking.
 Then cleanup, and I can head out.
 I have an important article due for class tomorrow morning.”

-She let the words sit.
-Remember I’m not a career employee.
+She left it there for him.
+I’m not a career employee.
+Remember that.

-Mr. Kyabetsu’s grin stretched wider.
+Mr. Kyabetsu beamed harder.
 “Good, good.
 Glad to hear it.”

 Tap, tap, tap, tap.
 Faster now.

-“Since you’re almost done,” he said, head tilting, “I’ve got one more tiny thing.”
+“Since you’re almost done,” he said, “I’ve got one more tiny thing.”

 Of course he did.